SharanB7/Single-Shot-Appearance-Transfer/README.md

 ## Project Overview

 The goal of this project is to develop a single-shot appearance (texture) transfer technique using CLIP abstraction.
-Given a textual description such as "a red dress with polka dots," the objective is to generate an image of a "dog wearing a hat that resembles the dress" by performing arithmetic in the latent space of the CLIP model.
-Traditional models struggle with accurate appearance transfer, making this task particularly challenging.
-Our approach involves developing an LLM agent to decompose the task into manageable sub-tasks and integrate multiple models for optimal results.
+Given an image with a certain texture and a prompt such as "A dog wearing a hat in the style of the dress in the image," the objective is to generate an image of a dog wearing a hat that resembles the dress by performing arithmetic in the latent space of the CLIP model.
+Traditional models often struggle with accurate appearance transfer, making this task particularly challenging.
+Our approach involves creating a large language model (LLM) agent that can break down the task into manageable sub-tasks and integrate multiple models for optimal results.

 ![Architecture](assets/architecture.jpg)